-> Financial Aid
+Financial Aid

 IWS offers limited financial aid in the form of grants, scholarships, and payment plans.
-GI Bill benefits are also available for our students who have served in the armed forces and who qualify for these benefits.
-While tuition assistance benefits are not available at IWS, we do offer a 50% tuition discount for all active duty servicemembers who would otherwise qualify for those benefits.
+IWS also offers a 50% tuition discount for our students who are or who have have served in the armed forces and who qualify for these benefits.